XLpacman805/portfolio2/readme.md

 [x] - Make the "profile" section responsive in the "me" page.

-[wip] - Add "Recommendations" section to the "me" page.
+[x] - Add "Recommendations" section to the "me" page.

 [] - Add "About Me" section to the "me" page.